bluehalo/ansible-roles/mongo/README.md

 mongo
 =====

 Use this role to install, configure, and manage MongoDB.
+Role installs Mongo via yum by default, but can optionally install from local rpm files instead.

 Requirements
 ------------